 Some natural resources are finite and cannot be replaced.
 In the human body, the same could be said about cartilage, as it does not normally regrow or repair itself after injury.
-However, thanks to modern medicine and a state-of-the-art surgical technique known as Autologous Chondrocyte Implantation (ACI surgery), cartilage can now be re-grown to resurface what was previously irreparable damaged cartilage.
+However, thanks to modern medicine in Los Angeles and a state-of-the-art surgical technique known as Autologous Chondrocyte Implantation (ACI surgery), cartilage can now be re-grown to resurface what was previously irreparable damaged cartilage.

 Cartilage is flexible connective tissue that sometimes acts as a cushion between the bones in the body’s joints.
 When cartilage is damaged, it usually cannot repair itself as well as other parts of the body can.
-As a result, patients with multiple knee injuries might find themselves with seriously damaged and reduced cartilage in their injured joints.
+As a result, patients in Los Angeles with multiple knee injuries might find themselves with seriously damaged and reduced cartilage in their injured joints.
 This can cause chronic pain, and it severely limits the ability to perform the daily tasks that many of us take for granted.

 What Is ACI Surgery?

 Autologous Chondrocyte Implantation (ACI) is a surgical technique that was developed in the 1980s, designed to help replace areas of cartilage that are missing because of injury, or wear and tear.
 Steven Meier, MD, director of Meier Orthopedic Sports and Regenerative Medicine, is currently one of the few orthopedic surgeons in Los Angeles that perform ACI surgery.